herve26/bilokos_web/README.md

 # bilokos_web
-The web facing repository for 2ème Bazzar App
+The web facing repository for TakeIt App